Eduard Shevardnadze: Rule

 Shevardnadze's career as Georgian President was in some respects more challenging than his earlier career as Soviet Foreign Minister.
 As the leader of the independent Georgia, not only did Shevardnadze become the "former communist turned liberal reformer", but he also emerged as a "hot-blooded Georgian nationalist" in his rhetoric, often accusing the "forces of darkness in Moscow" of working against Georgia and rejecting any possibility of "compromising Georgian independence by joining the Commonwealth of Independent States."
-However, Shevardnadze had maintained a more positive view of Russian President Boris Yeltsin, whom he visited during the Moscow coup attempt in August 1991 and supported, calling him a "political friend".
+However, Shevardnadze had maintained a more positive view of Russian president Boris Yeltsin, whom he visited during the Moscow coup attempt in August 1991 and supported, calling him a "political friend".
 His brand of nationalism has been described as civic nationalism.
 Shevardnadze's older age contributed to his grandfatherly image.
 According to Shevardnadze's own account, he "really believed in communism", but he came to realize under Brezhnev's rule that it was not working and that "its decay was reaching a climax of rottenness."
 Shevardnadze became a strong advocate of tough market reforms in independent Georgia.

 Shevardnadze had to face many enemies.
 Like Gamsakhurdia, Shevardnadze had to deal with Russian-backed violent separatists in the Georgian provinces of South Ossetia and Abkhazia.
 The Georgian Civil War between supporters of Gamsakhurdia and Shevardnadze broke out in western Georgia in 1993 but was ended by Russian intervention on Shevardnadze's side—after he decided to join the Russian-led Commonwealth of Independent States in October 1993—and the death of ex-President Gamsakhurdia on 31 December 1993.
 Accepting Russian support undermined Shevardnadze's nationalist credentials.
 Shevardnadze survived three assassination attempts in 1992, 1995, and 1998.
 He escaped a car bomb in Abkhazia in 1992.
-In July 1993, Shevardnadze narrowly escaped a shelling by Abkhaz separatists in Sukhumi.
+In July 1993, Shevardnadze narrowly escaped a shelling by Abkhaz separatists in Sokhumi.
 In August 1995, he survived another car bomb attack outside the parliament building in Tbilisi.
 In 1998, his motorcade was ambushed by 10 to 15 armed men; two bodyguards were killed.